J4n-Nikl4s/-strenda-biocatalysis-refined/Models/Jan-Niklas/specifications/biocatalyst.md

 - __sequence_DNA__
   - Type: string
   - Description: The DNA sequence of the biocatalyst including any tags and linkers.
+DNA sequence consisted out of Adenine (A), Thymine (T), Cytosine (C), and Guanine (G), e.g., ATGGAT.

 - __origin_organism__
   - Type: string
   - Description: The specific species or source from which the enzyme is derived or isolated.
 It includes information about the genus and species of the organism.
-However, the cell type from which the biocatalyst is        derived could be bacterial, as well as plant, animal, or other sources. (__if_applicable__)
+However, the cell type from which the biocatalyst is derived could be bacterial, as well as plant, animal, or other sources.
+Organism names are usually written in italic and consisted out of two words; however can be also shortern to the inital letter of the organismn and the second word for bacteria e.g. E. coli, B. subitlis, Acinetobacter johnsonii.  (__if_applicable__)

 - __supplier__
   - Type: string
   - Description: Information about the supplier from which the enzyme was purchased.
 If possible, a reference for the purchased biocatalyst should also be provided.
+A good indicator is that the company name of the supplier is mentioned, e.g from [company name], purchased from [company name], or according to the manufacturer.

 - __production_organism__
   - Type: string